GentritIbishi/FromExcelToAPI/README.md

 ## Features

-* [x] Excel file upload extension support " .xlsx ".
+* Excel file upload extension support " .xlsx ".
-* [x] The application before uploading to the database checks:
+* The application before uploading to the database checks:

-* If it exists on the database
+* * If it exists on the database
-* * It then checks for any modifications:
+* * * It then checks for any modifications:

-* * * "Phone Number" column has been changed, then it updates that row with the last modification.
+* * * * "Phone Number" column has been changed, then it updates that row with the last modification.

-* * * If it turns out that the row has not been modified then it does not insert it into the database as a duplicate.
+* * * * If it turns out that the row has not been modified then it does not insert it into the database as a duplicate.

-* If it does not exist on the database
+* * If it does not exist on the database
-* * Then enter it directly into the base date.
+* * * Then enter it directly into the base date..

 ### Screenshots Endpoints - METHOD URL ACTION